Sagar-Kumar-1107/Zomato_sql_analysis/README.md

 ## 📂 Files in This Repository

-- `ZomatoData.sql` → Contains SQL scripts used for data cleaning and transformation.
+- `zmt_sql_script.sql` → Contains SQL scripts used for data cleaning and transformation.
-- `ZomatoData.csv` → Original dataset used for analysis.
+- `Zomato_Dataset.csv` → Original dataset used for analysis.

 ## 🔧 SQL Operations Performed